 The combined degrees of a MS in Materials Engineering (either Thesis or Independent Study Option) along with a BS in Materials Engineering or affiliated field may be achieved in five years.
 For students in MATE or METE BS programs, a minimum of 158 credit hours are required to complete the combined (BS+MS) degree.
 For students in affiliated BS programs, there are commensurate requirements.
 Students must fulfill all the requirements for their BS program and, depending upon their selection of a Thesis or Independent Study Option, complete the following additional requirements:

-Thesis Option: (i) A minimum of 12 credit hours of 500 level courses; (ii) 9 additional credit hours of upper or 500 level courses that may include no more than 3 credit hours of MATE 491 (Directed Study), and, (iii) 6 credit hours of MATE 591 (Thesis) that will be defended in a public oral defense.
+Thesis Option: (i) A minimum of 12 credit hours of 500 level courses; (ii) 9 additional credit hours of upper or 500 level courses that may include no more than 3 credit hours of MATE 491 (Directed Study), (iii) 2 credit hours of MATE 592, and, (iv) 6 credit hours of MATE 591 (Thesis) that will be defended in a public oral defense.

-Independent Study Option: (i) A minimum of 15 credit hours of 500 level courses, (ii) 9 additional hours of upper or 500 level courses that may include no more than 3 credit hours of MATE 491 (Directed Study), and, (iii) 3 credit hours of MATE 590 (Independent Study) that will be defended in a public oral defense.
+Independent Study Option: (i) A minimum of 15 credit hours of 500 level courses, (ii) 9 additional hours of upper or 500 level courses that may include no more than 3 credit hours of MATE 491 (Directed Study), (iii) 2 credit hours of MATE 592, and, (iii) 3 credit hours of MATE 590 (Independent Study) that will be defended in a public oral defense.

 Students graduating with a BS in Materials Engineering must include a minimum of 6 credit hours of approved upper-division or graduate course work from other departments in the above list, as part of the general breadth requirements for MS degree.
 The breadth requirement may be waived for non-materials students, but they are highly encouraged to take all courses towards their MS degree in Materials Engineering.
 The student must select courses in close consultation with the MS advising committee and research work should be directed towards a publication.
 Students for the 5-year program must apply for graduate standing, normally in their 6th semester.
 Admission is contingent upon their having a 3.0 GPA and the acceptance of their proposed course of study.
 Students with upper division standing may apply, but admittance into the program will be conditional.
 Graduate Admission will be contingent upon adherence to the approved program of study and a 3.0 minimum overall cumulative GPA.
 Graduate status will be granted upon fulfillment of the requirements for the BS degree.